-Bit disappointed by the somewhat down on power CT4-V and CT5-V models Cadillac unveiled in May?
+Bit disappointed by the somewhat down on power CT4-V and CT5-V models Cadillac is launching for 2020?
 Don't sweat it as the automaker is preparing proper fire-breathing successors to the 464-horsepower ATS-V and 640-hp CTS-V.

-Prototypes for new CT4-V and CT5-V “plus” models were teased in June at IndyCar's Chevrolet Detroit Grand Prix, and now we have spy shots and video of several prototypes for the CT5-V plus being benchmarked against a previous-generation BMW M5.
-A CT4-V plus was spied previously.
+Prototypes for new CT4-V and CT5-V “plus” models were teased in June at IndyCar's Chevrolet Detroit Grand Prix, and now we have spy shots and video of several prototypes for the CT5-V plus model.
+A CT4-V plus model was spied previously.

-Expect the CT4-V plus to be powered by a 3.0-liter twin-turbocharged V-6 with more than 400 hp while the CT5-V plus will almost certainly use the aforementioned 4.2-liter twin-turbo V-8 with 500-plus hp.
-A 10-speed automatic will likely be standard on both, and possibly all-wheel drive too.
+Expect the CT4-V plus to be powered by a 3.0-liter twin-turbocharged V-6 with more than 400 hp while the CT5-V plus will almost certainly use the aforementioned 4.2-liter twin-turbo V-8 with 500-plus hp (in some of the earlier shots you can see engineers using a previous-generation BMW M5 for benchmarking).
+A 10-speed automatic will likely be standard on both and possibly all-wheel drive, too.

 2020 Cadillac CT4-V and CT5-V

-Look for the CT4-V and CT5-V plus models to debut before the year is out.
-We should see them arrive as 2020 models.
+Look for the CT4-V and CT5-V plus models to debut in early 2020.
+We should see them arrive as 2021 models.

-The new 2-tier strategy for Cadillac's V-series is more than just a rebranding of the previous V-Sport and V models, since the automaker appears to be sharing the aggressive looks across both tiers, and likely some technology too.
-Cadillac will also sharpen pricing.
-Previously, buyers needed to shell out around $15,000 to upgrade from a standard CTS to the CTS V-Sport.
-However, upgrading from a CT5 to a CT5-V is expected to cost only about $6,000 to $7,000.
+The new two-tier strategy for Cadillac's V-series is more than just a rebranding of the previous V-Sport and V models, since the automaker appears to be sharing the aggressive looks across both tiers, and likely some technology too.
+Cadillac has also sharpened pricing.
+Previously, buyers needed to shell out around $15,000 to upgrade from a base CTS to the CTS V-Sport.
+However, upgrading from a base CT5 to a CT5-V will only cost $10,800.
 There will likely still be a steep premium for the plus models, though.